 Day 1: Saturday

 We woke up to a grey sky and with empty stomachs, so we started the day off by one of the best breakfast I’ve had in a while!
 We went to this place called “Honey”, which also has a super good bakery and pastries store.
 The place was not crowded at all, and everyone was really nice and friendly.
-It also happened to be close from our place and at the start of the city tour we wanted to have.
+It also happened to be close to our place and at the start of the city tour we wanted to have.

-Following the breakfast, we started to walk around and just taking it easy.
-We walked by the Golden Gate, which happened to be a quite mysterious building for us – it is a reproduction of the medieval wall which was around the city of Kiev – but it felt a little weird to have this, in between some nice old buildings.
-Unfortunately, we could not go inside or anything, just walking around… But we kept on walking around the city and we reached Maidan Square, to finally see it during the day light!
+Following breakfast, we started to walk around and just taking it easy.
+We walked by the Golden Gate, which happened to be a quite mysterious building for us – it is a reproduction of the medieval wall which was around the city of Kyiv – but it felt a little weird to have this, in between some nice old buildings.
+Unfortunately, we could not go inside or anything, just walking around… But we kept on walking around the city and we reached Maidan Square, to finally see it during the daylight!
 Just so you know, there are a loooot of people there who will want to sell you, pretty much, anything!

-We decided to head a bit South and of course we got lost in the surrounding streets.
+We decided to head a bit South and of course, we got lost in the surrounding streets.
 But kept on walking all the way to the Taras Shevchenko Park.
 We took 5 minutes there as the more we were walking in the city, the more confused we were getting.
 The confusion came from the fact that it was then impossible to identify how we felt about this place.
 Do we like it or not?!
 And we were actually wondering, what we were doing there.
-I think we didn’t have any expectations or any preconceived ideas on Kiev or Ukraine in general, but this place was just not understandable for us.
+I think we didn’t have any expectations or any preconceived ideas on Kyiv or Ukraine in general, but this place was just not understandable for us.

 Day 2: Sunday

-The tour was booked through Urbex, and I cannot recommend more their services if you want to do such tour!
+The tour was booked through Urbex, and I cannot recommend more their services if you want to do such a tour!
 It is for sure, a “once in a lifetime” experience, but it was also very disturbing.
-I am glad I did it, but not sure if it is something I want to do again….
+I am glad I did it, but not sure if it is something I want to do again…

 After such adventures, ’cause believe me, that was an adventure, we went to a local cafeteria to get some lunch.
-I do encourage you to go there as it is a true local experience.
+I do encourage you to go there as it is a truly local experience.
 And also because the food is good!
 Do not expect people to speak English, but the ladies there were really sweet!
 The below picture shows the food we had for 2, and a total of 10€!
 Next in our afternoon program was a walk by the churches and a walk in the Old town.
 So many people there, which made the city really alive, all with a blue sky and then a beautiful sunset!

 We took the metro back towards the center, got a drink at the Alchemist Bar – which is a great place!
-And decided to stop by the supermarket for a bit of food, and also because I love going to supermarkets when abroad hahah!
-This is precisely when we found out that the main road was closed to cars on the Sunday.
+And we decided to stop by the supermarket for a bit of food, and also because I love going to supermarkets when abroad haha!
+This is precisely when we found out that the main road was closed to cars on Sunday.
 So yes, we walked all the way back, in the middle of the street!
-At this point when walking back to our apartment, we realised how much we liked this place and how interesting this city is.
+At this point when walking back to our apartment, we realized how much we liked this place and how interesting this city is.
 I do know that we did not see it all, and this is the perfect excuse to go back with friends!

 Day 3: Monday